-Our son Bobby aged 29, moved into Langley House in Wiveliscombe 10 years ago, after finishing his education at a special needs school in Dorset.
+Our son Bobby aged 29, moved into a Voyage Care residential home in Wiveliscombe 10 years ago, after finishing his education at a special needs school in Dorset.

 At the time, he had developed extremely challenging behaviour, associated with autism, severe learning disabilities and a history of epileptic seizures.
-It was difficult for us to find a suitable residential home for him, so it was a great relief when the Voyage Care staff decided he could have a place at Langley House.
+It was difficult for us to find a suitable residential home for him, so it was a great relief when the Voyage Care staff decided he could have a place at the home in Wiveliscombe.

-Over the years since Bobby has been at Langley, he has become much calmer and less prone to outbursts.
-Langley House has large, light and airy rooms, and is situated in the countryside, with lovely gardens that are safe and secure for him to play in.
+Over the years since Bobby has been with Voyage Care, he has become much calmer and less prone to outbursts.
+The home has large, light and airy rooms, and is situated in the countryside, with lovely gardens that are safe and secure for him to play in.
 He particularly enjoys the swing, and is happy to be out on it for long spells.

 Bobby has regular visits to the family home in Bournemouth for a few days at a time.
-While he seems to enjoy being with us, he is always pleased to return to Langley.
-On our return we pull into the driveway at Langley and park the car, and despite Bobby being unable to communicate verbally, we can tell by his reactions that he is glad to be back.
+While he seems to enjoy being with us, he is always pleased to return his Voyage Care home.
+On our return to the care home we pull into the driveway and park the car, and despite Bobby being unable to communicate verbally, we can tell by his reactions that he is glad to be back.
 Bobby scrambles quickly out of the vehicle and races to the front door.
 His face lights up when he sees the staff team, and he shows great delight to be back with them.

 A while ago, Bobby had to attend the local hospital for intensive dental treatment, and had three wisdom teeth extracted and two fillings, plus a scale and polish on his teeth.
 This could have been an absolute trial for him to undergo, but thanks to the exceptional planning of the home manager, deputy manager and his key workers everything went to plan.
 We were all astounded at the way Bobby bounced back from his ordeal.
 In fact, all the staff give 100 per cent when they are on duty, providing care to Bobby and the other residents.
 With extreme patience and understanding, they persevere in persuading Bobby to try out new experiences, but always at his pace.